 The economics of upskilling bear this out

-According to Business Insider, the estimated real cost of recruiting a new employee is upwards of 50% of a person’s salary.
+According to SHRM, the average cost of recruiting a new hire is $4,700, but many employees estimate the total cost to be much higher: three to four times the position's salary.
 And making a mistake in the recruitment process that leads to resignation or firing can cost an employer between half and two-thirds of the employee’s annual salary.
 Hiring involves advertising costs, recruitment fees, interview time, human resources, and training expenses.

 Developing the necessary skills sets for the future among existing employees is a much better option.
 Companies that choose to upskill and train their existing workforce can expect to improve productivity, enhance equity and build a company culture of continuous learning and self-improvement that leads to low turnover and high retention.